Recommended for . . .

 Believe me, if that happens then it's new gears 'and' a new case because you can't put new gears into a case with worn bores (you can but they'll get trashed really quickly).
 So what this really means is those servos are throw aways.
 It's out view you're better off if we reinforce the case to begin with, agreed?

-This area will contain installation tips for this servo into the fabulous SCX24 and TRX-4M.
+This area will contain installation tips for this servo into the fabulous SCX24.

 Installation - Extreme Flight 48" models